IraitzAristi/iraitzaristi.github.io/writeups/redpi/redpi-technova.md

 In other words, the need for the rule is not a weakness in the chain, but a consequence of attacking from the inside.
-The LAN/DMZ segmentation does its job *well*, stopping movement toward the internal network; what it doesn't stop is outbound traffic from the DMZ to the Internet, which is exactly where a real compromise would escape.
+The LAN/DMZ segmentation does its job *well*, stopping movement toward the internal network, what it doesn't stop is outbound traffic from the DMZ to the Internet, which is exactly where a real compromise would escape.